ModìLite is the ECHOLASER Thermal Ablation treatment for neck lesions, namely benign thyroid nodules.

 Benign Thyroid Nodule

-A patient with a solid isoechoic nodule (volume 20ml) in the right thyroid lobe, underwent EchoLaser Therapy.
-A patient with a solid isoechoic nodule (volume 20ml) in the right thyroid lobe, underwent Laser Thermotherapy.
-During the treatment no discomfort was reported by the patient.
+A patient with a solid isoechoic nodule (volume 20ml) in the right thyroid lobe, underwent EchoLaser Thermal Ablation.
+No discomfort was reported by the patient during the treatment .

 CEUS image after the treatment showing the hypoechoic zone of the coagulation area